genghisken/gkligo/README.md

 The config_example.yaml file is an example config file.
 Copy it and rename to config.yaml.
 Get your credentials by following the first part of the [Kafka Notices via GCN](https://emfollow.docs.ligo.org/userguide/tutorial/receiving/gcn.html) tutorial.
 Leave the topics configuration unchanged.

+TO DO:
+* Convert into a Daemon
+* Create a log file